zmixnyc/manual/Issues.md

 # Bugs and Features

+VCV offers technical support of commercial VCV plugins by emailing contact@vcvrack.com.

+For technical support of VCV Rack, open-source VCV plugins, and third-party plugins, refer to the correct category below.

 ## Bug reports for Rack

-If you encounter a bug in VCV Rack (not a plugin), such as a UI issue, broken functionality, hang, or crash, follow these steps.
+If you encounter a bug in VCV Rack itself (not a plugin), such as a UI issue, broken functionality, hang, or crash, follow these steps.

 - Log in or register for a free [GitHub account](https://github.com/).
 - Search [Rack's issue tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) to check if someone else has posted a similar bug report.